alexander-mathieu/crowdhound_be/README.md

 #### createPhoto(photo: <PhotoInputType>)

-Uploads the photo from the `file` query param to an AWS S3 buckets and creates a photo resource in the database for the current user or the current user's dog.
+Uploads the photo from the `file` query param to an AWS S3 bucket and creates a photo resource in the database for the current user or the current user's dog.
 Whitelisted image file types include: bmp, jpeg, jpg, tiff, png.
 Requires a PhotoInputType argument.
 Returns a PhotoType object.

 Example request:
 ```